simeononsecurity/simeononsecurity.ch/content/red-team-course/command-and-control-operations/index.en.md

 4. Which sleep time do you pick for a quiet operation?

 Answer from memory first.
 The explanations are in the Answer Key at the end.

 ______

+## Why C2 Design Matters

+C2 design controls both operator latency and defender visibility.
+Old beacon profiles often used fixed intervals and obvious HTTP paths, which made periodic traffic easy to group.
+A current lab compares a fixed schedule with jitter in a closed network and measures the resulting event pattern. **Keep callbacks inside the range and record every listener.**

+______